 This is how Erich García Cruz usually presents himself on his YouTube channel, Bachecubano.
 In this space he shares technological news, tutorials and reviews on products and services.
-The channel has barely been online for a year and five months; however, it already has more than 62,000 subscribers.
+The channel has barely been online for three years, however, it already has more than 100,000 subscribers.
 In addition, Erich has developed two of the most innovative and interesting projects related to cryptocurrencies in Cuba: BitRemesas and QvaPay.

 PanamericanWorld spoke with this Cuban entrepreneur, a chess lover, who is not afraid of controversy, who prefers to share the “honey” – insights – with his large community of followers in a selfless way, and who has proposed to become Cuba’s ambassador for opening international business with cryptocurrencies.

 One of Erich García’s first projects was the Bachecubano classifieds site, which emerged in 2014.
 “It became a very popular site due to the design and the ease offered in terms of the registration, control and management of advertisements.
 Then we began to position it as a site for news, guides and tutorials”.

 Later, Erich created QvaShop, “an experiment in how to set up an online store from Cuba”. he clarified.
 People brought electronic devices from abroad to sell and that created an informal market.
 “What QvaShop did was to automate that market, through a site”, he acknowledged.